ivxni/SnapOCR/frontend/docs/LANGUAGE.md

 # Language Configuration System

-This document outlines the language configuration system implemented in the LynxAI app.
+This document outlines the language configuration system implemented in the SnapOCR app.
 The system allows users to select their preferred language and provides a framework for translating the app's UI elements.

 ## Overview